I still remember the strangest Holy Thursday ever for so many of us, during the height of the COVID-19 pandemic in 2020.

 There is nothing so sad as knowing that God himself is nearby, waiting, but just out of reach.

-The very first Holy Thursday was marked by the hushed awe the Apostles must have had at their first experience of Jesus Christ in the Sacrament.
+The very first Holy Thursday was marked by the hushed awe the Apostles felt at their first experience of Jesus Christ in the Sacrament.

 Image: The Last Supper, Giorgio Vasari (1511-1574).